 The following information will help you understand the difference between these frequently misunderstood terms and how better to protect participants' private information.

 When data are not anonymous, participants may experience risk if a breach of confidentiality occurs and their identifiable information is released without their permission.

 Direct Identifiers: See here for the 18 personal identifiers designated by HIPAA, as well as a definition of PHI (Personal Health Information).

 Indirect Identifiers: Even when you do not collect direct identifiers (see above), a combination other data could reveal an individual's identify, especially with small sample sizes: gender, age, race/ethnicity; size of town, community character (e.g., industrial, agricultural center, suburban, education community, etc.), and general location; characteristics of family structure (size, sex distribution of children, ages, marital evolution); details of personal characteristics or expressions of individuality.

-Confidentiality refers to how researchers handle data, and represents an agreement (via informed consent) between you and potential participants that their individual responses and identities will not be disclosed beyond the research team unless they have agreed otherwise (preferably in writing).
+Confidentiality refers to how researchers handle data, and represents an agreement (via informed consent, written or oral) between you and potential participants that their individual responses and identities will not be disclosed beyond the research team unless they have agreed otherwise (preferably in writing).

-You cannot guarantee absolute confidentiality, however, and must inform subjects of this.
+You cannot always guarantee absolute confidentiality, however, and must inform participants of this.
 For example, you cannot control whether members of a focus group share others' information.
 Or, in the case of a participant complaint, the IRB may need to review data and possibly consult with appropriate University officials (e.g., University Legal counsel).
 You also must comply with applicable mandatory reporting laws, such as if a participant expresses the intent to harm self or others.
 Seattle University faculty and staff must also follow FAQ on Updated Title IX Guidance.